-There are 3 exam opportunities in each subject, per academic year (1 exam, and 2 retakes).
-There is a special 4^{th} trial (the 3^{rd} retake), which may be used exclusively in 1 chosen subject, once a year.
-After using this 4^{th} exam opportunity, the student shall not have a 4^{th} trail in other subjects and cannot be granted a "special permission" for a 5^{th} opportunity.
-Please count carefully your remaining exam opportunities!
-For example if you use 2 exam opportunities in Chemistry in the 1^{st} semester (1 exam and 1 retake), you will only have 1 remaining opportunity for a retake in the following semester (plus the one extra 4^{th} chance, in case you hadn't used it up in the same year in another subject.
+There are 3 exam opportunities in each subject per academic year (1 exam, and 2 retakes).
+There is a special 4th try once a year (the 3rd retake), which may be used exclusively in 1 chosen subject.

+After using this 4th exam opportunity in one subject, the student shall not have a 4th try in any other subjects; they also will not be granted "special permission" for a 5th opportunity.

+Please count your remaining exam opportunities carefully!
+For example, if you use 2 exam opportunities for Chemistry in the 1st semester (1 exam and 1 retake), you will only have 1 remaining opportunity for a retake in the following semester (plus the one extra 4th chance, if you haven't used it already that year in another subject).

-How do I order a check for my 3rd or 4th exam in the given semester?
+How do I order a check for my 3rd or 4th exam in a given semester?

-First, please read the part titled "Extra curricular fees" in the Calendar, where you'll find the different extracurricular fees.
+First, please read the section titled "Extra curricular fees" in the Calendar, where you'll find the different extracurricular fees.
 Log on your Neptun, go to "Finances", choose "Payment", then "Transcribe item".
 Choose "Retake exam", choose "Semester" then the relevant subject from the list and finally click on "Create item".
 Please visit the English Secretariat to pick up your check.
-The check must be paid at the Post Office, the retained part of the check is to be shown prior to the exam on site.
+The check must be paid at the Post Office, the retained part of the check is to be shown on site prior to the exam.